-4. EDUCATION & TRAINING IN THE DEPARTMENT
+4. EDUCATION AND TRAINING IN THE DEPARTMENT

-The Department provides time for CPD activities, which are supported by an adequate consultants' study leave budget.
+The Department provides time for CPD activities, supported by consultants' study leave budget.
 There are regular internal teaching meetings, which are highly valued and support the Department's trainees, Biomedical Scientists and Consultant staff.
 Within NNUHFT there are numerous educational meetings, including medical and surgical grand rounds, to which consultants are welcomed.